congvt305/staging-twap/app/code/Amore/CustomerRegistration/README.md

     - dm_zipcode: To save customer zip code for Direct Mail (DM)
     - favorite_store: To save favorite store value when custmer will register using QR Code
     - referrer_code: To save refferer code value when custmer will register using QR Code
-    - sms_subscription_status: To identify whether customer is subscribed for SMS or not
     - dm_subscription_status: To identify whether customer is subscribed for DM or not
     - terms_and_services_policy: Whether customer has been agreed with the terms and services policy or not
     - integration_number: To save customer integration number.
 Auto generated number like Order increment id.
 Further details you can read in next sections